IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 ## Create a template

-Right-click the package and click the `New C# Template` option:
+Right-click the Package and click the `New C# Template` option:

-Name it `EntityBase` and select a type of `Single File`:
+Name it `EntityBase` and for its type select `Single File`:

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-the-template.mp4"></video></p>